 McKay Holland, Assistant Managing Editor

 McKay Holland, MA, is a PhD student in the Department of Philosophy at Georgetown University.
 Before joining the department at Georgetown, McKay earned an MA at Brandeis University focusing on moral psychology.
-He is currently in the early stages of planning a dissertation on the social and environmental bases of agency, selfhood, and social belonging.
+He is currently writing a dissertation on the social and environmental bases of agency, selfhood, and social belonging.